NetComposer/nktranscoder/README.md

 ## Plugins

-* `nktranscoder_ffmpeg`, based on a custom FFMPEG based microservice with a Websocket api.
+* `nktranscoder_netscale_ffmpeg`, based on a custom FFMPEG based microservice with a Websocket api.